siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-08-15-understanding-the-diff-command-in-linux-a-comprehensive-guide-for-intermediate-users.md

 Whether you’re comparing configuration files, tracking code changes, or managing directories, the `diff` command offers a powerful set of features to help you achieve your goals.
 Explore its various options and incorporate it into your workflow to fully leverage its capabilities.

-This blog post provides a solid foundation for understanding the `diff` command, tailored for intermediate users who are looking to deepen their Linux CLI expertise.
+This article provides a solid foundation for understanding the `diff` command, tailored for intermediate users who are looking to deepen their Linux CLI expertise.
 By focusing on common use cases and practical examples, you can start using `diff` more effectively in your daily tasks.